UMAprotocol/UMIPs/UMIPs/umip-usd-uni-v2-lp.md

     Base Currency: UNI
     Quote Currency: USD

-    Exchanges: Coinbase Pro (UNI:USD), Kraken (UNI:USD), Bitfinex (UNI:USD)
+    Exchanges: Coinbase Pro (UNI:USD), Binance (UNI:USDT), Bitfinex (UNI:USD)
     Input Processing: None.
 Human intervention in extreme circumstances where the result differs from broad market consensus.
     Price Steps: 0.01 (2 decimals in more general trading format)
     Rounding: Closest, 0.5 up
     Pricing Interval: 60 seconds
     Dispute timestamp rounding: down relative to requested price feed timestamp

-    After finding the median UNI:USD price, calculate the USD value of the UNI reserves.
+    After finding the median UNI:USD(T) price, calculate the USD value of the UNI reserves.
+This result should have 8 decimals, rounding the closest 0.5 up.

-    Example calculation with Median UNI:USD = 20.58:
+    Example calculation with Median UNI:USD(T) = 20.58:

     ```
     USD value of total UNI reserves = UNI in reserves * UNI:USD

-    = 6951264.42324589890590596 * 20.58 = 143057021.8304006
+    = 6951264.42324589890590596 * 20.58 = 143057021.83040060
     ```

 5) Fifth, use the UNI-V2-UNI-ETH total supply of LP tokens and USD value of reserves to calculate the USD value of each LP token (UNI-V2-UNI-ETH:USD).
+This result should have 8 decimals, rounding the closest 0.5 up.

     Example calculation of UNI-V2-UNI-ETH:USD: